NitinN77/FastAPI-Async-Template/README.md

 - An optimized dockerfile for production
 - A compose file for a pleasant local development experience
 - Poetry for dependency management
+- Unit and Integration testing with pytest (async fixtures and async test support included)
+- Code formatting with black and isort
+- Type Checking with mypy

 ## Useful Commands